cppalliance/safe-cpp/proposal/draft.md

 Making sound thread-safe code necessitates interior mutability, which requires a compiler primitive to make the `const_cast` valid.
 The library is manually upholding invariants around exlusivity via unsafe constructs but what results is a sound interface that is impossible to misuse.

-## Types with compiler magic

-std2::initializer_list
-std2::string_constant

 # Unresolved or unimplemented design issues

 ## _expression-outlives-constraint_

 C++ variadics don't convey lifetime constraints from the function's return type to its parameters.
 Calls like `make_unique` and `emplace_back` take parameters `Ts... args` and return an unrelated type `T`.
 This may trigger the borrow checker, because the implementation of the function will produce free regions with unrelated endpoints.
 It's not a soundness issue, but it is a serious usability issue.

 We need an _expression-outlives-constraint_, a programmatic version of _outlives-constrant_ `/(where a : b)`.
-It consists of an _expression_ in an unevaluated context, which names the actual function parameters and harvests the lifetime constraints (and variances?) implied by those expressions.
+It consists of an _expression_ in an unevaluated context, which names the actual function parameters and harvests the lifetime constraints implied by those expressions.
 We should name function parameters rather than declvals of their types, because they may be borrows with additional constraints than their template lifetime parameters have.

 In order to name the function parameters, we'll need a trailing _expression-lifetime-constraint_ syntax.
 Something like,